kubevela/kubevela/README.md

 * Deployment as Code

 Declare your deployment plan as workflow, run it automatically with any CI/CD or GitOps system, extend or re-program the workflow steps with CUE.
-No add-hoc scripts, no dirty glue code, just deploy.
+No ad-hoc scripts, no dirty glue code, just deploy.
 The deployment workflow in KubeVela is powered by [Open Application Model](https://oam.dev/).

 * Built-in security and compliance building blocks